PEM 101 (Part 4): Summary of Writing Professional Emails

 So, conclude professional emails with an expectation, and let it be a good one.

 ‘Best Wishes’, ‘Best’, ‘Warmly’, ‘Sincerely’ etc are excellent ways to sign off a professional email.

 Include your name, address or website, and phone number so that your client or prospect will be able to contact you immediately if necessary.

 As a byword, take note that your email can cause a disaster and can bring good fortune.

-Most importantly having read this article, you stand a better chance of winning more jobs than your competitors if you implement the tips provided.
+Most importantly, having read this article, you stand a better chance of achieving success than your competitors if you implement the tips provided.